This article may contain compensated links. Learn more in our disclaimer.

 You just have to pay in advance for the number of days you agree on.

-During my trips to Bali I have tried several scooter rental shops, a couple of whom were recommended by my hotel.
+During my trips to Bali I have tried several scooter rental shops.

-If you will be staying in or near Ubud, I can highly recommend you this one Ubud scooter rental.
+I can highly recommend you this one Ubud scooter rental.
 It’s a very small shop, offering tours and renting scooters (on this junction, on Jl.
 Arjuna, a little bit to the right from Jungut Inn).
-What I like most about him is his attitude.
+What I like most about him is this guy’s attitude.

 If you prefer to travel in style, think of renting a vespa in Bali.